| michigan terminal system (mts) v6.0 installation notes for hercules v3.07 |

 and hit RETURN

 26. You will receive a message about some devices found to be missing at IPL time.
-Just hit the PA2 key in the 3270 emulator to cancel.
+Clear the alert by sending PA2 in your TN3270 emulator.
 27. Start up MTS: |

 mts *las |